Halo: Combat Evolved Anniversary: Release

 Halo: Combat Evolved Anniversary was announced to the public with a trailer on June 6, 2011, at Microsoft's annual E3 global media briefing, which closed with the teaser trailer for Halo 4.
-Bonuses for preordering the game included a Master Chief Xbox 360 avatar costume and an exclusive Grunt Funeral skull, which toggles whether enemy Grunts explode upon death.
+Bonuses for preordering the game included a Master Chief Xbox 360 avatar costume and an exclusive Grunt Funeral skull, which toggles whether enemy Grunts (Unggoy) explode upon death.
 During the Halo Universe panel at the 2011 San Diego Comic-Con, a short trailer showcasing the animation used in the terminals with a narration by 343 Guilty Spark was shown to the fans.
 Microsoft launched the Halo Living Monument, consisting of a live-action short and a website, to celebrate the launch of Combat Evolved Anniversary.

 Thirteen retail Microsoft Stores hosted launch events for Anniversarys November 15, 2011, midnight release; festivities included sixteen-player multiplayer matches, limited-edition giveaways, and appearances by the game developers.
 In the United Kingdom, Microsoft and the British video game retailer GAME held two pre-release events with the full version of the game and prizes.
 In another British promotion, those who purchased a special Halo-themed Pizza Hut pizza during a two-week promotional period surrounding the release date received two days of Xbox Live premium membership.
 VideoGamer.com's staff found the pizza to be delicious, but its connection to the Halo franchise tenuous.
 Microsoft and Pizza Hut would run a similar promotion the next year for Halo 4s release.

 As stated by tracking firm Chart-Track, Anniversary was the sixth best-selling game of the week across all platforms in the UK; it attained the fifteenth spot in Japan according to Media Create, while according to Amazon orders, it was the second best-selling game for the 360 platform in the same period.
 It was the third best-selling Xbox 360 game in North America during its first week.

 Halo: Combat Evolved Anniversary was released on the Xbox One as part of Halo: The Master Chief Collection on November 11, 2014, with support for 1080p60 rendering.
 A PC version of the game for Master Chief Collection was released on March 3, 2020.